lincity-ng/lincity-ng/README.md

 to the configure command, where `<path to vcpkg>` is the path to your vcpkg installation.

-To specify a different install prefix, use add `--install-prefix <prefix>` to the configure command.
+To specify a different install prefix, add `--install-prefix <prefix>` to the configure command.

 To build the game: